Australian Institute of Aboriginal and Torres Strait Islander Studies: Self-determination and the Institute (1970–1989)

 The policy and structural changes to the Institute continued throughout the 1970s.

 The Aboriginal Advisory Committee was established in 1975, and consisted of the six Aboriginal members of the AIAS Council.
 Early recommendations including increased representation of Aboriginal people on committees and the AIAS Council as well as employment at the institute.
 The committee was renamed in 1978, to Aboriginal and Torres Strait Islander Advisory Committee.

 In 1975–1976, a category of research grants for Aboriginal researchers was introduced.
 The emergence of Aboriginal and Torres Strait Islander people filling the role of 'cultural practitioner', travelling to the AIAS to provide advice on projects and research being undertaken, was also documented from around 1976 onwards.

 The time Peter Ucko spent as Principal of the AIAS saw a phase of "rapid expansion" for the institute.

 The AIAS Film Unit that had operated in Sydney until 1973 was re-established in Canberra in 1975.
-Prominent American-born ethnographic filmmaker David MacDougall was appointed as the Director of this new AIAS Film Unit.
+Prominent American-born ethnographic filmmaker David MacDougall was appointed the Director of this new AIAS Film Unit.
 With his wife and filmmaking partner Judith MacDougall and Kim McKenzie, the Film Unit operated until 1988 when its functions were absorbed back into the institute.

 During the MacDougall/McKenzie era, a new style of ethnographic film was explored.
 One that moved away from film as a scientific record in favour of telling the story of individuals lives.
 The filmmakers also practised a more collaborative approach to their films, and chose to use translations and subtitles to give direct access to the subjects voice and thoughts rather than the dominant 'voice of god' narration style.

 One of the most notable films produced towards the end of this period was Waiting for Harry, a prize-winning film directed by Kim McKenzie with anthropologist Les Hiatt and now considered to exemplify the "style of collaborative filmmaking" the Film Unit favoured in their work.

 The power of film to "influence opinion" was becoming increasingly recognised and with this, the lack of representation of Aboriginal people telling their own stories.
 In 1978, a meeting chaired by prominent activist and academic Marcia Langton expressed these concerns, arguing for greater access to film and video in Aboriginal communities, and training in film production by the AIAS.

 By the following year, the AIAS Film Unit had begun to implement a training program and had started employing trainee Aboriginal filmmakers on productions by the early 1980s.